tipichris/YAPCache/README.md

 ### APC_CACHE_LOCK_TIMEOUT
 _Interger.
 Default: 30._
 Maximum number of seconds to hold a lock on the indexes whilst doing a database write.
-If things are working this shouldn't take anywhere near 30 seconds (may 2 maximum)
+If things are working this shouldn't take anywhere near 30 seconds (maybe 2 maximum)

 ### APC_CACHE_MAX_LOAD
 _Interger.
 Default: 0.7._